AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 Cohort analysis in action!
 Here, we can see revenue growing over time on a cumulative and per-user basis.

-In this section, we'll walk you through creating your own cohort analysis.
+In this section, we walk you through creating your own cohort analysis.
 For examples (and animated GIFs demonstrating the process), take a look at the [Examples section](../#examples) of this article.

 1. Click **Report Builder** on the left tab or **Add Report** > **Create Report** in any dashboard.